moldyn/msmhelper/docs/faq.md

 the shell completion, the entry point needs to be used.

 ### How do I use the Hummer-Szabo projection?
-Following the tutorial, you find in [#hummer-szabo-projection][] a detailed explanation.
+Following the tutorials, you find in [Hummer-Szabo projection](../tutorials/hummerszabo) a detailed explanation.
 To make it short, simply create a state trajectory `traj = mh.LumpedStateTraj(macrotrajs, microtrajs)` and pass this object to the analysis methods.

 ### I get negative values for the Hummer-Szabo projection?